 Most of our merchandise is shipped from our suppliers by ocean vessel.
 If a disruption occurs in the operation of ports through which our merchandise is imported, we may incur increased costs related to air freight or use of alternative ports.
 Shipping by air is significantly more expensive than shipping by ocean and our margins and profitability could be reduced.
 Shipping to alternative ports could also lead to delays in receipt of our merchandise.
-We rely on third-party shipping companies to deliver our merchandise to us or lack of capacity in the shipping industry could lead to delays in receipt of our merchandise or increased expense in the delivery of our merchandise.
+We rely on third-party shipping companies to deliver our merchandise to us.
+Failures by these shipping companies to deliver our merchandise to us or lack of capacity in the shipping industry could lead to delays in receipt of our merchandise or increased expense in the delivery of our merchandise.
 Any of these developments could have a material adverse effect on our business, financial condition and results of operations.